choiisla2545/cs34-jellowcommunicator-docs/docs/alex/49-simplifying-board-navigation.md

 ### Exit a Category or Sequence

 To return to the previous screen: Tap the **Back Arrow** located beside the **Home** button.
-The application will return to the previous view.
+The app will return to the previous view.